Graduate Opportunities

 Apply for a place on the Centre for Doctoral Training (CDT) in Fundamentals of AI

-Students on the EIT Centre for Doctoral Training in Fundamentals of AI will undertake foundational research in the underpinning theory and method development of artificial intelligence and machine learning that have the potential to have a transformative impact across EIT’s four Humane Endeavours: Health & Medical Science, Food Security & Sustainable Agriculture, Climate Change & Green Energy and Government Innovation in the Era of AI.
+EIT CDT Students will undertake foundational research in the underpinning theory and method development of artificial intelligence and machine learning that have the potential to have a transformative impact across EIT’s four Humane Endeavours: Health, Medical Science & Generative Biology, Food Security & Sustainable Agriculture, Clean Energy Generation & Storage and Artificial Intelligence & Robotics.

-The programme, funded by EIT Oxford, has up to 20 fully-funded studentships available for UK and international applicants.
-The application and selection process for the EIT CDT programme is managed by the University of Oxford’s admissions team.
+The course offers up to 20 fully-funded places to UK and international applicants.
+The application and selection process for the EIT CDT course is managed by the University of Oxford’s admissions team.

 Learn more